thotbox/expressionengine-days-between/README.md

 ## Description

-ExpressionEngine plugin which calculates number of days between dates.
+ExpressionEngine plugin which calculates the number of days between dates.

 ### Installation